 When touring my native region of Podpoľanie a couple of weeks ago, I went to see two bakeries whose owners were kind enough to let me take a few pictures of their breads.
 The Vidlička & Son Bakery is a family-run business specializing in wheat-rye bread, rolls and fine pastries.
 The family use their own recipes and a very specific method of preparing the dough, which allows plenty of time for it to rise.

 The father and the son built a thriving business from an old dysfunctional community school.
-All with their own hands and the help of their extended family were all involved in the makeover.
+The two of them and their extended family were all involved in the makeover.

 Their bread is more complex in texture and darker in colour than that of the Vidlička & Son Bakery because of the higher proportion of rye flour.
 Another popular ingredient in a Slovak bread is mashed potato, which adds springiness, an unmistakable flavour and a wonderful aroma to the final product.

-All breads at the Hriňová Bakery are kneaded by hand and baked in ovens resembling the traditional ones.As with the Detvian strudel, the wheat-rye bread from the Hriňová Bakery was awarded the Regional Product of Podpolanie Certificate.
+All breads at the Hriňová Bakery are kneaded by hand and baked in ovens resembling the traditional ones.As the Detvian strudel, the wheat-rye bread from the Hriňová Bakery was awarded the Regional Product of Podpolanie Award.
 Apart from the various breads, the bakery also makes a wide range of fine pastries, steamed dumplings and rolls.
+All well-worth trying!